ledyba/CycloaJS/README.md

 # License

-CycloaJS is licensed under GPL v3 or later.
+CycloaJS is licensed under AGPL v3 or later.